arianagutierrez/1stProject-Clock/README.md

 I learn in JS:
 - methods, attributes and functions
 - set the rotation of the elements
-- how to connet a HTML file to JS
+- how to connect a HTML file to JS
 - Better understanding of CONST